ardakdemir/ner-data-selection/README.md

 ## Data

-All datasets used in our experiments is available [here](https://drive.google.com/file/d/1iZ3Jv1RrChbbxB0vaQHIrPw5EftjHzds/view?usp=sharing) (11Mb).
+All datasets used in our experiments are available [here](https://drive.google.com/file/d/1iZ3Jv1RrChbbxB0vaQHIrPw5EftjHzds/view?usp=sharing) (11Mb).
 The dataset contains 8 datasets:

 - s800